gabrielcedran/from-figma-to-react/README.md

 To ease development, make sure to have `Tailwind CSS IntelliSense` and `PostCSS Language Support` plugins installed in your VSC.

+## Story Book

+It is a tool that allows developers to preview components in isolation (without the need to go all the way where the given component is rendered and/or applied).
+It also helps with documentation of the project.

+Setup:

+`npx sb init --builder @storybook/builder-vite --use-npm` (By default, storybook builder sets up the config for webpack + babel, thus the need to change the default behaviour)

+Running:

+When the story book is set up, 2 new scripts are added to package.json: 1. to build the storybook (`npm run build-storybook`) 2. to start the storybook in the local environment (`npm run storybook`).

 ### Figma notes

 To create a new frame based on a pre-determined screen size or device key `F` and choose the preferred option (desktop, phone, tablet, etc).